 There is no single place to search all of the ebook content that NYU Libraries provides.
 It's best to approach the search process with several strategies in mind.
 You may need to try one or more of these methods to discover an ebook.

-1. Searching in BobCat: Almost all of the ebook content that NYU Libraries offers is discoverable in BobCat.
+Almost all of the ebook content that NYU Libraries offers is discoverable in BobCat.
 BobCat is particularly useful if you know the specific title, author, or ISBN of the book you're looking for.
-However, keep in mind that when you are searching BobCat, you are searching all items the Library holds, including books.
-The only way to discover just ebooks is to limit your results by Genre: ebooks.

 However, because of this granularity, the results in Summon can be overwhelming.
 Many of the results you'll get are actually individual chapters that are within books that NYU accesses.
 You'll need to follow the link and track down the entire book if you find a chapter that you're interested in.

 Because ebook business models are complicated, it's nearly impossible for NYU Libraries to index all of the content that we access in a single place.
 Therefore, you may find ebooks that you couldn't discover any other way by searching some of our ebook packages individually.
-A full list of our resources that contain ebooks is available in Databases A - Z: Ebook Collections.
+A full list of current our resources that contain ebooks is available in Databases A - Z: Ebook Collections.